henryharan/entropy/README.md

       -v, --verbose         Show more informations.
       -i IP, --ip IP        IP:port address of the camera.
       -l INPUTFILE, --list INPUTFILE
                             List of camera IP:port addresses.
-The file's format --shodan API         Your Shodan API Key.
+      --shodan API          Your Shodan API Key.
 You can get help from https://www.shodan.io/
       --zoomeye API         Your ZoomEye API Key.
 You can get help from https://www.zoomeye.org/api